 Each trip to a foreign country must be approved by the appropriate Vice President or

-Provost.
+Provost or their designee.

 4. PRIVATELY OWNED TRANSPORTATION - (NDCC 54-06-09)

 An employee, when required to travel by motor vehicle or truck in the performance of official duty, should use a state-owned vehicle, whenever possible.